cauerast/cauerast/README.md

 </div>

-Developer focused on modern frontend and backend technologies, currently pursuing a Bachelor’s Degree in Computer Science (2nd semester) at Uni-FACEF.
+Developer focused on modern frontend and backend technologies, Bachelor’s Degree in Computer Science (3rd semester) at Uni-FACEF.

 I have hands-on experience developing user interfaces with React.js and REST APIs using FastAPI, applying clean architecture principles, Git version control, and system integration best practices.